Richard Steele (footballer): Youth

 Following the 2019 season his family moved to California where he competed with the Pirates of Santa Ynez Valley Union High School.
 He was named the team's Best Offensive Player after his first season as the team's top scorer with five goals.
 While in California he also played club soccer for Kickers Soccer Club in Los Olivos.
 He was also the club's U16 top scorer that season, scoring twelves times.

+Early club

 After one year in California Steele returned to the Northern Mariana Islands and resumed playing with MP United and the national team player pool.
 In 2021 he moved to Teen Ayuyu of the M-League.
 Following the season he was one of sixteen players named to the league's All-Star team that competed against the Northern Mariana Islands national team in the All-Star Game.

+In 2022, Steele joined Eleven Tiger FC.
+In the club’s first season in the Marianas League, it defeated Tan Holdings 4–2 in the final to win the league title.
+He scored two goals in the match en route to the upset victory.

-College career
+College

 In February 2022, as a senior at Mount Carmel School, Steele committed to play college soccer in the United States for the Wolves of Walla Walla University, a member of the NAIA.
 However, later that year it was announced that Steele instead opted to join the Park–Gilbert Buccaneers beginning with the 2023–2024 season.
 He was joined in the squad by national teammates Jeremiah Diaz and Dev Bachani.